 IBCM typically requires additional infrastructure in the form of Internet exposed systems.
 This can be done using a reverse proxy or by placing additional site systems in whatever form of internet exposed DMZ your organization uses.
 This also implies that all client traffic must reach ConfigMgr directly via your organization’s Internet connection meaning that you now have to protect the systems and traffic from the bad guys as well as account for the additional traffic on your Internet circuits.

-The fact that PKI certificates are used isn’t really the detractor here, it’s setting up and maintaining the PKI infrastructure.
+The fact that PKI certificates are used isn’t really the detractor here; the detractor here is setting up and maintaining the PKI infrastructure.
 Neither of these is truly difficult if you know what you are doing, but it is quite easy to mess up a PKI deployment and adversely affect other things in the environment if you don’t know what you are doing.
 PKI does also add some a small amount of additional overhead and complexity to the environment and all tolled, it ends up scarring most folks.

 ConfigMgr + Cloud Distribution Point